DoKu88/coinTrackCase/README.md

 For specific details and overview about system look at: <br>
 https://www.notion.so/Marcus-Dominguez-Kuhne-b064291cc1fa43fd96ab10d0db0952c8

 NOTE: The database for this system runs on an AWS RBS mySQL instance, which we access through an AWS EC2 Ubuntu instance.
 Keep pem key local in this repository for access.
-We can access the AWS RBS mySQL instance from anywhere, but it's just easiest through AWS EC2.
+We can access the AWS RBS mySQL instance from anywhere, but it's just easiest through AWS EC2 due to Amazon group permissions.

 To log into this instance:
 1. cd AWS_DB_Logistics